-As at December 31, 2016, two customers accounted for 61% (2015 - one customer for 86%) of the total accounts receivable.
+As at December 31, 2017, two customers accounted for 64% (2016 - two customers for 61%) of the total accounts receivable.
 There is no risk associated with these accounts receivable as they were collected subsequent to year end.

 12. Economic dependence